AirChandler/TrinityDBTool/README.md

 Tool is still in early development and not recommended for personal use, watch out for future releases under releases.

--Future Development
+	- Future Development
 		- Complete Interface for manipulation of all DB Tables
 		- Support for <= 3.3.5 Trinity Core db schema as well as expanding current db support to Trinity Core cata+ (current master)
 		- Interface rehaul, abstraction over raw values: user friendly explanations & editing of values such as changing a npc in creature_tempalate etc.